juvu/DayTrade-SwingTrade/TradingTechniques.md

 	 * Estimate EOD volume to see if it's greater to previous resistance's volumes
 	 * Don't hold through individual resistance of >10M
 * Works around 60-65%, not as good as premarket
-* Sizing
+* Entry/Risk
-	* Buy close to support if possible
+	* Buy close to low of consolidation if possible
 		* Use bottom of the consolidation as risk
 	* Sell half at the day's high as it may form a double top
 	* Add after it breaks out of the day's high